 and nurses in their transition to established, sustainable practice in general practice, becoming an embedded part of the primary care

 We work closely with our colleagues in pharmacy and there are two programmes to support pharmacists in Barnet.
 The minor illness programme aimed to upskill pharmacists in the assessment and management of minor illnesses, and encourage different ways of working as part of the NHS Five Year Forward View.

 In 2017 the Barnet CEPN were successful in their joint bid with the Barnet Federated GPs (BFG) for phase 2 of NHS England’s Clinical Pharmacists in General Practice Programme.
 This is a 3-year scheme with the aim of supporting and training clinical pharmacists working in general practice, and fulfilling the Five Year Forward View commitment of delivering a pharmacist per 30,000 of the population.
 We recruited 5 pharmacists who work across 13 different practices in Barnet.

 The Widening Partipation programme aims to increase awareness among school children about health careers and increase working across health and social care boundaries to support the workforce of the future.
-Barnet CEPN organised a careers fair in March 2018 for year 10 students and above who are considering a career in health or social care.
-Exhibitors ranged from opticians to pharmacists, to nurses and paramedics.
+In 2019 Barnet Primary Care Training Hub organised a careers fair with Enfield CEPN for year 10 students and above who are considering a career in health or social care.
+Exhibitors ranged from opticians to pharmacists, radiographers, and SLTs to nurses and paramedics.